 Know Your Gown

-For starters, as a bride, you should aim to look like the absolute best version of yourself on your wedding day.
-And aside from your beaming smile and bridal glow, your dress will be front and center.
-We all have different body types, which is why it’s so important to begin the wedding dress shopping process by understanding the different gown silhouettes — and for which body types they work best.
-Here’s a quick and easy guide to break down the various wedding gowns.
+When as a bride, you should aim to get the best version of yourself on your wedding day.
+And apart from your smile and bridal glow, your dress will be center of attraction.
+We all have different body types, that is why it’s so important to begin the wedding dress shopping process by understanding the different gown silhouettes.
+Here’s a quick and easy guide to understand the various wedding gowns.

-A Mermaid gown is fitted and curve hugging from the chest all the way to the knee and then flares out dramatically to the hem, resembling a fish tail.
-Mermaid gowns are perfect for brides with an hourglass figure wanting to accentuate their curves.
+Mermaid gown is tight fitted and curve hugging from the chest all the way to the knee and then flares out dramatically to the hem, resembling a fish tail.
+Mermaid gowns are perfect for brides with an hourglass figure.

-A Ball Gown is fitted at the bodice with a very full skirt.
-A ball gown is a very traditional gown – Think Cinderella!
+Ball Gown is fitted at the body with a very full skirt.
 Ball gowns are great for brides who are pear-shaped, as they highlight the waist and minimise the lower body.
-Note of caution: The full skirt can be overwhelming on ladies with a petite frame.

-Trumpet gowns fit closely to the body until mid-hip, then gradually widen to the hem, resembling the mouth of a trumpet.
+Trumpet gowns are traditional gowns fit closely to the body until mid-hip, then gradually widen to the hem, resembling the mouth of a trumpet.
 A trumpet gown adds curves on a straight figure and further accentuates curves on a fuller figure.

-This generally refers to any style that fits throughout the bodice and kicks out at the skirt, cutting off at the knee.
-Flattering for most brides and adds a touch of ‘retro’ to your wedding day.
+T length gown to any style that fits throughout the bodice cutting off at the knee.
+Flattering for most brides and adds a touch of ‘retro’ style to your wedding day.